Toggle menu

 This proposal will save the council £29,040 per year.

-What we think the impact will be
+What we thought the impact might be

 Icon for pdf Please refer to the Equity Impact Assessment for further information to see what has already been identified.
 [214KB]